When and Where to Look

 Listen to a Sora:

 It is important to avoid stressing nesting pairs by playing recordings of vocalizations during the breeding season.
 When the young have left the nest—typically four or five days after hatching—family groups can sometimes be seen wandering marsh edges.
 The down of very young sora chicks is glossy black, making for potential confusion with the similarly tiny and vastly scarcer black rail.
-Black rails have a distinctive chestnut “saddle” and much darker underparts—if in doubt, wait for the parents!
+Black rails have a distinctive chestnut “saddle” and much darker underparts.
+When in doubt, wait for the parents!

 Taxonomy & Classification